copperwater/xNetHack/doc/xnh-changelog-8.0.md

   - Vlad and the Wizard's Tower top floor still have one wish.
 However, there are no longer wishes in the fake wizard tower (which no longer exists) or the Sanctum.
-  - Three randomly chosen demon lords guard a wand of wishing.
+  - Three randomly chosen archfiends guard a wand of wishing.
 Juiblex never does, but any of the other seven might.
 - Ice and bone devils are now lawful rather than chaotic.
 - Demons cannot be frightened by showing them their reflection.